Vogelbach somehow hobbles home, Brewers top Diamondbacks 5-0 - WTMJ

 TRAINER’S ROOM

 Diamondbacks: 3B Eduardo Escobar pinch-hit for Gallen in the fifth inning and struck out.
-He missed Monday’s game with a quad strain. … RHP Tyler Clippard, who has been sidelined all season with a sprained right shoulder, threw a bullpen session before Tuesday’s game.
+Escobar missed Monday’s game with a quad strain. … RHP Tyler Clippard, sidelined all season with a sprained right shoulder, threw a bullpen before the game.

 ROSTER MOVES